WakiMak/trentent.github.io-forked/_posts/2011-07-13-xp-slow-user-login-constant-prompts-for-accessing-file-shares.md

 Time: time
 User: N/A
 Computer: Computername
 Description: The Security System detected an authentication error for the server ldap/dca.acc.local.
-The failure code from authentication protocol Kerberos was &#8220;There are currently no logon servers available to service the logon request.
-(0xc000005e)&#8221;.
+The failure code from authentication protocol Kerberos was "There are currently no logon servers available to service the logon request.
+(0xc000005e)".
 For more information, see Help and Support Center at http://support.microsoft.com.
 Data: 0000: c000005e